DiogoDeAndrade/CortexChronicles9/README.md

 - Cat sprites by [Shepardskin](https://opengameart.org/users/shepardskin)
 - Drone sprites by [Craftpix]
 - Industrial tileset by [Craftpix]
+- Font [Forced Square] by Friendly Fonts, free for personal use.
 - Everything else done by [Diogo de Andrade], licensed through the [CC0] license.

 ## Sound